ajay77381/AWS_DevOps/ITIL/Module-3/General management practice.md

   General management Practices -14 processes

-  The first one Architecture management
+  The first one Architecture management- **Manage the relationship between their architecture and the various parts of their business.**

   ![image](https://github.com/user-attachments/assets/59ed974a-84fd-4ceb-876c-65718f481a66)